3 observations after Embiid returns, Sixers come back for tough win over Thunder

 Tuesday’s game was Embiid’s first since Jan.
 30. His last outing in Philadelphia was a 70-point performance on Jan.
 22 vs. the Spurs.

+“It means a lot, coming back to the fans,” Embiid said after the game.
+“If there’s one reason I play even when I’m not at my best, it’s that I’ve been in this city for a long time, and the love and the passion.

+“I’ve always been passionate, but when you have fans behind you that are that passionate, it makes you want to play through anything — because that’s Philly. … Their support and what they mean to us, it’s unimaginable.
+They mean a lot.
+We’re going to need their support because we’ve got a long road ahead of us.”

-He was expectedly not the identical player from the jump.
-Chet Holmgren scored the night’s first five points and OKC took a 9-3 edge.
+Embiid was expectedly not the identical player from the jump.
+Holmgren scored the night’s first five points and OKC took a 9-3 edge.

 Embiid was whistled for a charge against Aaron Wiggins on his first attack, a call he did not like whatsoever.
-Sixers head coach Nick Nurse opted to use an exceptionally fast challenge just 56 seconds into the game and the offensive foul stood.
+Sixers head coach Nick Nurse opted to use an exceptionally fast challenge just 56 seconds into the game and the offensive foul stood on Embiid.

 It still didn’t take long to see some of the ways Embiid is extraordinarily skilled and valuable.
 He made a sharp defensive play in his opening stint when he deflected a pass on the perimeter and then won the ensuing chase for the loose ball against Jaylin Williams.
 He also knocked down a tightly guarded mid-range shot.